-Hatbox - The First Example of Moving a Rectangle to a Better Fit With the Head
+The Hatbox - Moving a Rectangle to Better Fit the Head

 The top two rectangles of Athena's portrait can be shifted directly west to become a nearly perfect containing rectangle for Athena's hat - the Hatbox.
 During moving, some things in the head area are observed to align with precision (consider the magnification) to the angles set by the (mother) star.
-For instance, the green line is a perfect limit for turns in the engraved lines - the nose, above the forehead, and the white space just before exiting at the top.
-Later on, we duplicate the below diagram from the system.
+For instance, the green line is a truly precise limit for turns in the engraved lines - the nose, above the forehead, and the white space just before exiting at the top.

 Star-rays of Athena's Head

 a) The two antennae emanating from Athena's hat are rays from one of the original star's (Mother-star's) tips.
 Look for the tip is at the center of the circle in the diagram.

 The long red line is one of the star's axes.
 It is hard to see as it hides in the black lines.

 b) Below - a better view of how directions set by the Mother-star dominate the head area.
 Except for

 the magenta line and one of the blue lines, all the others are in star